Kristin-QA/Kristin-QA/README.md

 ### Hi there!👋
-#### My name is Kristina, I'm Software QA Automation Engineer from New York, US 💻 🌐
+#### My name is Kristina, I'm Software QA Automation Engineer from New York, US 💻 🌐   Glad to see you here!

 #### My LinkedIn profile:<div id="badges">
   <a href="https://www.linkedin.com/in/kristina-tablev/">